bnspalding/wordlists/README.md

 review the Sources section below for more information on the origin of each source.

+Additionally, please note that these sources contain a variety of words in the English language and therefore represent a variety of speakers that may not be sufficiently filtered for direct use.
+It is highly recommended that, particularly in a generative context, you consider the use of a filter before applying any of these lists to your work.

 ## Sources

 - **cmudict.words**: the [CMU Pronouncing